neu-se/CS4530-Spring-2024/Assignments/ip2/ip2.md

 Your first task is to implement each of the properties and methods of the `ConnectFourAreaController` class (`frontend/src/classes/interactable/ConnectFourAreaController.ts`).
 The specification for these properties and methods appears below:

+{: .note }
+**GitHub Co-pilot:** If you haven't yet used GitHub Copilot, this might be a good time to set it up.
+It can be very helpful for writing boilerplate code, and especially for proposing implementations of very simple methods.
+You likely will find it very useful for many of these implementation tasks.
+To get it for free: 1.
+Sign up for [GitHub's Student Pack](https://education.github.com/pack) and wait for your student status to be verified, then 2.
+Install the [GitHub Copilot extension](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) for VSCode.

+{: .note }

 {::options parse_block_html="true" /}
 <details><summary markdown="span">View the specification for these methods</summary>
 {% highlight typescript %}